Vitamin D: How do you know if you are Getting Enough?

 Spending a lot of time indoors or being housebound is a risk factor for low vitamin D.

 We see this happen naturally with changes of seasons.
-The Australian data on vitamin D levels shows that in summer 14% of us are low in vitamin D, while in winter this increases to 36%, and even higher among Australian women (more than 50%).
+The Australian data on vitamin D levels shows that in summer 16% of us are low in vitamin D, while in winter this increases to 26%, and even higher among those living in Tasmania (46%) and the Australian Capital Territory (43%) during the colder months.

-Spending time outside really is important.
-As well as being good for our mental wellbeing, it helps restore levels of vitamin D and whether it’s a cuppa on the balcony, some gardening in the backyard, chatting to a neighbour, walking to the shops or exercising outside – any time in the sunshine counts.
+Spending time outside is important.
+As well as being good for our mental wellbeing, it helps restore levels of vitamin D and whether it’s a cuppa on the balcony, some gardening in the backyard, chatting to a neighbour, walking to the shops or exercising outside.

 How much time in the sun do we need to get enough vitamin D?